s-victor/TinyPedal/docs/customization.md

     leader_laptime_pace_margin
 Set additional margin for current laptime that cannot exceed the sum of `laptime pace` and `margin`.
 This option is used to minimize the impact of unusually slow laptime.
 Default value is `5` seconds.
 Minimum value is limited to `0.1`.

+    show_absolute_refilling
+Show absolute refilling value instead of relative refilling when enabled.
+Note, `+` or `-` sign is not displayed with absolute refilling.

     show_extra_refilling
 Show readings of extra refilling row below `local player's refilling` row.
 Each extra refilling value equals `extra laps of consumption` plus `local player's refilling` value of same column.
 Those values save the trouble from manual calculation in case there will be extra laps.